How is it used?

 testing for HIV should be requested if you think you may have been exposed to HIV.
 Testing is recommended if:

-- You have had multiple sexual partners or sex with a person known to have a HIV infection.
+- You have had multiple sexual partners or sex with a person known or suspected to have a HIV infection.

 - You received a blood transfusion before 1985, or a sexual partner received a transfusion and later tested positive for HIV.
 (Since 1985, all blood donated in Australia, the UK and the US is tested for HIV, and infection by transfusion is highly unusual.)